dkallen78/martian-clock/README.md

 While the world has moved on from the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) to the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), science still keeps a raw reckoning of days in the form of the [Julian Day](https://en.wikipedia.org/wiki/Julian_day) Number (JDN).
 This count of days is used by astronomers and programmers to easily determine the number of days between things.
 Day 0 began at noon, January 1<sup>st</sup>, 4713 BC in the Julian Calendar (November 24<sup>th</sup>, 4714 BC in the Gregorian Calendar).
 It was a Monday.
 The Julian Date (JD) is the number of days since that fateful Monday.

-To convert between Unix Time and JD we need 𝕄𝕒𝕥𝕙® First we need to convert our milliseconds since Jan 1, 1970 to days so we multiply it by the number of milliseconds in a day: 86,400,000
+To convert between Unix Time and JD we need 𝕄𝕒𝕥𝕙® First we need to convert our milliseconds since Jan 1, 1970 to days so we divide it by the number of milliseconds in a day: 86,400,000

 `unixTime / 86400000`